TheDankDork/CheckMate/PRD.md

 Structured outputs with JSON Schema are explicitly supported by the Gemini API and SDKs; using schema constraints is the most reliable way to prevent “format drift” and integration problems.

 ### Evidence, validation, and prompt-injection defenses
-Because you are placing untrusted webpage content into an LLM context, prompt injection defenses are not optional.
 Describes prompt injection as a vulnerability where malicious input manipulates model behavior, and recommends treating external content as untrusted, using clear boundaries/delimiters, and other defenses.

-Your additional guardrail (already decided) is **strict evidence validation**: every Gemini `evidence_snippet` must be an exact substring of the cleaned text you sent.
+There should be an additional guardrail of **strict evidence validation**: every Gemini `evidence_snippet` must be an exact substring of the cleaned text you sent.
 If not found, downgrade the risk item to UNCERTAIN and record a limitation (e.g., evidence_unverified).
 This prevents the demo from relying on evidence that wasn’t actually present on the page.

 ### Optional claim verification via Google Search grounding
 If enabled, Gemini’s `google_search` tool can automatically search the web, synthesize results, and return `groundingMetadata` containing search queries, sources, and citation mappings (`groundingSupports`/`groundingChunks`).

-Because you may not be sure whether grounding is available in your account, implement it as “optional if enabled,” not as a hard dependency:
+## Usage of grounding
 1. If grounding is enabled, do one site-level verification call that returns citations (with `groundingMetadata`).
 2. If grounding is unavailable, fall back to your tool list (Fact Check Tools API and/or a standard search API), then send those snippets into Gemini for a structured judgment.